TopoXLab/TopoInteraction/README.md

 # TopoInteraction
-This repository contains the implementation for our work "Learning Topological Interactions for Multi-Class Medical Image Segmentation", **accepted by ECCV2022 (Oral)**.
+This repository contains the implementation for our work "Learning Topological Interactions for Multi-Class Medical Image Segmentation", **accepted to ECCV2022 (Oral)**.

 ## Method
 The loss function is for topological constraints: containment and exclusion.
 An overview of the method is as shown in the figure.